Assessment Appeals and Correction of Errors & Omissions

 Note: Students may not appeal based on a perceived error in the evaluation of assessment material/performance but may request a Review of Module Mark.

-Details of each of these categories are in the Assessment Appeals Policy which may be downloaded here.
+Details of each of these categories are in the Policy Governing Assessment Appeals and Correction of Errors and Omissions Relating to Assessment which may be downloaded here.

 In the event of the appeal by the student leading to an increase in a module mark, the fee charged shall be refunded in full.